Anaemia is a lack of red blood cells, which carry oxygen from the lungs around the body. It's important treat the cause of the anaemia.

-Iron is an essential mineral for our bodies and when iron levels are too low it can cause anaemia.
-Read about how low levels of iron can lead to health problems.
+Iron is an essential mineral for your body.
+Low iron levels can cause anaemia.
+Read about how iron deficiency can lead to health problems.

 How to meet your iron needs - infographic